 You don’t need to have contracted or tested positive for coronavirus to apply for a payment holiday.

 Payment holidays are available to any homeowners who are concerned about their ability to meet their mortgage repayments, for example, due to a loss of work or other changes in their circumstances.

 - Find out more: Which? news and advice on coronavirus

 Will I need to go through affordability tests?

 No. Your lender will not require you to provide any documentation or undergo any affordability tests.

 Instead, homeowners will need to self-certify that their income has been directly or indirectly affected by the coronavirus.

-What happens after three months?
+What happens after the payment holiday?

 Lenders should provide a range of options, which may include extending your mortgage term or altering your monthly payments if it’s affordable to do so.